echocosm/KittyKaravans/README.md

 ## What Is?

 Discord Idle Game to play with your server.
-Start a Karavan, and earn rewards passively by engaging with your friends
+Start a Karavan, build and upgrade new stacking segments, and earn rewards passively by chatting with your friends on discord

+Go from town to town trading goods and trinkets, maybe even dungeons

 ### Basics